KRMisha/Hivexplore/drone/README.md

 ## Compiling

 **Note**: The following steps can be done in the app_api directory to flash the drone with the app_main or in any of the examples' directories.
+They can also be done in the firmware's main folder to flash the Crazyflie with the default firmware.

 ### Crazyflie 2.X